Why this air journey only takes 8 minutes

 Shortest intercontinental regular commercial flight

-Since launching the company in 1957, Royal Air Maroc has grown into a fleet of 47 aircraft which fly to 87 destinations across the world.
+Since launching the company in 1957, Royal Air Maroc has grown into a fleet of 54 aircraft.

 Tangiers (Morocco) to Gibraltar (British Overseas Territory)